aarifhsn/laravel-assignment/assignment5/bangubank/README.md

    php create-admin.php
    ```

-4. ** Update storage **
+4. **Update storage**

-   -Go to app/config/config.php to update the storage.
+   - Go to app/config/config.php to update the storage.
 Default is File